 The mayor stared at the woman.
 “Hungry, Mintaka?”

 Saliva dripped from her dangling tongue as it flopped in time with her nodding head.

 “I bet you are.”
-He picked up his turkey leg and bit into it.
-Chewing, he scrutinized her.
-A growl rumbled inside Mintaka’s midsection.
-The Supreme Mayor swallowed.
-“You Vercundi would say that is the sound of your poverty.
-Poverty, by the way, we Albacronians know you deserve.
+Picking up his turkey leg, he bit into it.
+Mintaka’s midsection growled as the Supreme Mayor swallowed.
+“You Vercundi would say that rumbling noise is the sound of your poverty … the poverty we Albacronians know you deserve.
 Your history proves that.”
-He retrieved his napkin, sat back, and wiped his mouth again.
+He set his turkey leg down, retrieved the napkin, and dabbed his mouth again.
 “When were you here last?”

 “Six days ago, Supreme Mayor.”
-The succulent smells made her draw a deep breath.
+She drew a deep breath, inhaling the scrumptious smells.

 He cocked his head, squinted one eye, and pointed at her.
 “And you were here before that, I think.”

 Rising, he sauntered around his desk and thrust a hand toward her neck.
 She jerked her head back.
 “I won’t hurt you, my dear.
 I am, if anything, a peaceful man.
 You should be aware of that from my presiding over the daily ‘Nurturing’ gatherings.”